10 simple healthy food swaps

 3. Raw, brown or white sugar?

-Regardless of the difference in colour, how – or how much – they’ve been processed or the fact that they have slightly different flavours, they’re all sugar, so none is ‘healthier’ than the other.
+Regardless of the difference in colour, how – or how much – they’ve been processed or the fact that they have slightly different flavours, makes little difference.
+They’re all sugar, so none is ‘healthier’ than the other.
 In other words, the nutritional value of every type of sugar you can buy off the shelf in a packet is very similar, no matter what the name or label suggests.

-Gram for gram, yoghurt tends to contain more calcium and protein and less saturated fat and sugar than ice cream.
-Plus, unlike ice cream, many yoghurts also contain probiotics, those friendly, good-for-your-gut-health bacteria.
-To give yourself and your health the best shot at taking in the benefits, look for a yoghurt that contains at least 100 million colony-forming units.
+Gram for gram, yogurt tends to contain more calcium and protein and less saturated fat and sugar than ice cream.
+Plus, unlike ice cream, many yogurts also contain probiotics, those friendly, good-for-your-gut-health bacteria.
+To give yourself and your health the best shot at taking in the benefits, look for a yogurt that contains at least 100 million colony-forming units.
 And choose a low-fat variety rather than a full-fat one.
-Not only do they (as the name suggests) contain less saturated fat, they often contain more calcium than full-fat yoghurts, too.
+Not only do they (as the name suggests) contain less saturated fat, they often contain more calcium than full-fat yogurts, too.

 6. Regular or diet soft drink?

 It’s hard to pick a ‘winner’ here.
 While diet soft drinks do contain significantly less – and often zero – sugar, the artificial sweeteners they contain may not be without health risks.
 Research has linked their consumption to an increased risk of everything from weight gain to heart attack and dental erosion.
 Our advice?
 When you’re thirsty, you can’t beat water or a cup of herbal tea.